 Reversing those effects won't happen in four weeks.
 It takes discipline, consistency, time, and patience to make an investment in your body pay off.

 No pro-level bodybuilder in any federation ever said his road to success was speedy.
-I've yet to see a six-month prodigy heavyweight bodybuilder who went from skinny to jacked in minimal time.
+I've yet to see a six-month prodigy heavyweight bodybuilder who went from scrawny to jacked in minimal time.

 Start with these basic principles and build a foundation of fitness success!